dashjoin/platform/dashjoin-docs/docs/administration.md

 ## Configuring OpenID

-The Dashjoin platform can be setup to delegate identity management to an OpenID provider such as Google, Microsoft Azure AD, Okta, or Keycloak.
+The Dashjoin platform can be setup to delegate identity management to an OpenID provider such as Microsoft Azure AD (now Entra ID), Okta, Auth0 or Keycloak, or social identity providers like Google, Github etc.

 ### Registering the Dashjoin Application